lukecav/blazy-lazy-loading/readme.txt

 Tested up to: 4.7.3
 Stable tag: 1.0

 WordPress plugin which uses bLazy.js for lazy loading images on a site.
+Warning: This plugin is still being developed.

 == Description ==